Not a single cloud could be seen as we left Stockade Lake Campground.

 3. Incredible Scenic Drives

 Iron Mountain is an 18-mile road that runs between SD 36 and SD 244.
 The exhilarating route MUST be taken on the way to visit Mount Rushmore National Memorial.
-The scenic drive is brimming with tree-lined roads, pigtail bridges and three tunnels that frame Mount Rushmore itself.
+The scenic drive is brimming with tree-lined roads, pigtail bridges, and three tunnels that frame Mount Rushmore itself.

 4. To Hike Up to the Highest Point East of the Rocky Mountains

-Harney Peak trailhead (now known as Black Elk Peak as of August 2016) begins in Custer State Park, but the majority of the hike and the actual peak is in the Black Elk Wilderness.
-The 7,242 feet high crest provides sprawling views that reach four states – South Dakota, Nebraska, Wyoming and Montana.
-Hikers that make it to the top are at the highest point east of the Rockies and west of the Pyrenees Mountains of Europe.
+The Black Elk Peak trailhead begins in Custer State Park, but the majority of the hike and the actual peak are in the Black Elk Wilderness.
+The 7,242 feet high crest provides sprawling views that reach four states – South Dakota, Nebraska, Wyoming, and Montana.

 5. The Remarkable Beauty of the Black Hills